vctorhernandez/vctorhernandez/README.md

 Overall, I am a dedicated, detail-oriented software engineer with a passion for using technology to create meaningful, impactful solutions.
 I am excited to continue developing my skills and contributing to the success of innovative projects in the field of software engineering.
 </p>
 Portfolio:
-<a target="_blank" href="http://infodigital.es">Check</a>
+<a target="_blank" href="http://infodigital.es/portfolio">Check</a>

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Information System at University of Nusa Putra.
+- 🎓 &nbsp; Studying Computer Science at Universitat Autonoma de Barcelona.
-- 💼 &nbsp; Experienced Work at Marketz.id as a front-end engineer .& Freelancer have been 2 years
+- 💼 &nbsp; Experienced Work at Idneo as a Fullstack Web Developer.
 - 🌱 &nbsp; Learning more about Fullstack Software Engineer, Systems Design and Artificial Intelligence.

 <h3>🛠 Tech Stack</h3>